• Skip to primary navigation

 Chocolate lovers rejoice!
 These banana brownies are so decadent and irresistible.

-You can top them with vegan vanilla ice cream to celebrate a birthday, toss them into lunchboxes, or satisfy a sweet tooth with them.
+You can top them with vegan vanilla ice cream to celebrate a birthday, toss them into lunchboxes, serve them for an afterschool snack, or simply satisfy a sweet tooth with them!

 Banana brownies with nuts.